HL7/fhir-gender-harmony/input/pagecontent/model.md

 ###### Source Field Description

-**Definition:** A description of the source field or source fields on the document.
+**Definition:** A description of the source field in the document for this Recorded Sex or Gender instance.

 **Usage Note:** Further description of the source field to clarify intent of meaning.
 This may be a link or an external reference.
 For